 Extraordinary Mystic, Stigmatic and Victim Soul (1846-1878)

-Blessed Mariam Baouardy, known in religion as Blessed Mariam of Jesus Crucified, was born in Ibillin, located in the hill country of upper Galilee, Palestine.
+Saint Mariam Baouardy (also spelled Mariam Bawardy) is known in religion as St Mariam of Jesus Crucified, was born in Ibillin, located in the hill country of upper Galilee, Palestine.
 Her family originated in Damascus, Syria.
 They were Catholics of the Melkite Greek-Catholic Rite, descendants of the Archeparchy of Antioch, the place where the followers of Jesus were first called Christians.

 Her father, Giries (George) Baouardy, came from Horfesch, Palestine; her mother, Mariam Chahine, came from Tarshish, Palestine.

 The birth of Mariam in 1846 came after many tears and much prayer by her parents Giries and Mariam Baouardy.
 Prior to Mariam they had had twelve sons born to them, and sadly all had died in infancy.
 Their grief was immense at the loss of all twelve of their children.
 Broken-hearted, but full of hope, the mother had an inspiration that she confided to her husband: "Let us go to Bethlehem on foot, and ask the Blessed Virgin for a daughter.
 Let us promise Her that if our prayers are answered, we will name her Mariam and will offer for the service of God a quantity of wax equal to her weight when she is three years of age."